Submissions for the 2020-2021 WriteNow! High School Writing Contest are now open!

-- Submissions must be original work from the students.
+- Submissions must be your own, original work.
 Plagiarism will result in disqualification.

 - Profanity is not permitted and will result in disqualification.

-- Submit all entries on one form.
-For each entry, provide the title, category, and an attachment in Microsoft Word or PDF format.
+- All entries must be submitted electronically, in one form; Each entry must include a title, category, and an attachment in Microsoft Word or PDF format.